JortJL/multimeter-uncertainty/README.md

 - And final, you get a last pop-up with what you messured, the fitting uncertainty and the unit in which you messsured.

 have fun!

+### Bugs in the code
+If you find any bugs or you know where to improve the code, create a new issue or issue a pull-request!
+All help is welcome.